NathStevo97/NathStevo97/README.md

   - **Half-Marathon:** 2:29:56

 ⚽ Watching Newcastle United in the Premier League ⚫⚪<br>
-📺 Binging a TV series with my fiancee ❤️
+📺 Binging a TV series with my wife ❤️

 ## Tools and Languages